-Everyone has their part to play here, and this may entail setting boundaries around phone usage, time spent gaming, sitting down for dinner etc. Clear boundaries that are agreed in advance will help in avoiding nightly stresses borne out of frustration.
+Everyone has their part to play here, and this may entail setting boundaries around phone usage, time spent gaming, sitting down for dinner, etc. Clear boundaries agreed upon in advance will help avoid nightly stresses borne out of frustration.

 Reduce social media use

-This is a bit of a modern first-world problem but don’t overdo your use of social media.
+This is a bit of a modern first-world problem but doesn’t overdo your use of social media.
 Hours can get lost mindlessly scrolling through social media feeds, time that could be much better spent elsewhere.
-Also very few people have perfect lives, even though you might think otherwise looking at social media.
-Social media gives you a single window into another person’s life and often hides a less than perfect reality.
+Also, very few people have perfect lives, even though you might think otherwise looking at social media.
+Social media gives you a single window into another person’s life and often hides a less-than-perfect reality.
 Spending too much time on social media can leave you feeling that everyone has a perfect life, except you.
 Don’t leave yourself over-exposed to this distorted picture of most people’s lives.